Skip to main content

 • String matching in PostgreSQL is case-sensitive.
 You can use the iLIKE keyword to execute a case-insensitive matching.
 Note that matching that uses this keyword is slower than matching that uses the UPPER+LIKE expression.
 The UPPER+LIKE expression has less strict index applicability rules than iLIKE.

 • You can use the CREATE CAST command to cast types if source code has no implicit type casting.
-Learn more about the type casting in the official PostgreSQL documentation.
+Learn more about the type casting: official vendor documentation (PostgreSQL).

 • Create a special procedure parameter to store the current recursion level because PostgreSQL recursive procedures do not have a built-in NESTLEVEL function.